Los Angeles, CA Solar Panels

 Learn MoreFrequently Asked Questions

 Yes, solar makes excellent sense in Los Angeles.
-The city enjoys abundant year-round sunshine and high electricity rates averaging 31.9¢/kWh, creating ideal conditions for solar savings.
+With 6.0 average peak sun hours daily and abundant sunshine year-round, LA offers ideal conditions for solar energy production.

 Yes, solar panels increase home value in Los Angeles.
 Research from Zillow shows solar panels increase home value by 4.1% on average across the United States.